techidaily/site-windows11/source/_posts/quicken-pace-elevating-gameplay-with-better-frames.md

 3. You will experience a low FPS in Counter-Strike: Global Offensive if there's any corruption in the game files.

  Now that you know the possible reasons behind the problem, here are the solutions you can try.

-## 1\.
-Update the Graphics Driver

- Running the game on an outdated graphics driver can ruin the gaming experience.
-An updated graphics driver ensures you get a reliable FPS in the game.

- Depending on the graphics driver the system features, you can download the latest update by visiting the [NVIDIA driver page](https://www.nvidia.com/en-us/geforce/drivers/) or [AMD driver page](https://www.amd.com/en/support).
-If the system runs on integrated graphics, consider using the [Intel driver update tool](https://www.intel.com/content/www/us/en/support/intel-driver-support-assistant.html).

- Instead of downloading updates via the manual method, always use manufacturers' software utilities to get the job done.
-Not only do they make updating the drivers a cakewalk, but they also suggest additional tweaks and features.

 <!-- affiliate ads begin -->
 <span id="1444782">